 What is debt consolidation and is it right for you?

-This information page aims to provide everything you need to know about debt consolidation so you can make an informed decision about whether it suits you, your circumstances and financial goals.
+This blog article aims to provide everything you need to know about what debt consolidation is and isn’t, so you can make an informed decision about whether it suits you, your circumstances and financial goals.
 Please keep in mind that there are no one-size-fits-all solutions when it comes to money management, which is why this information is provided for general purposes only.

 What is a debt consolidation loan?

 A debt consolidation loan combines multiple existing debts into a single new loan.
 The aim is to reduce your repayments by paying out your existing debts and rolling their balances into a single, larger loan with an interest rate and repayment that is lower than the sum of the previous, separate loans.
-As well as saving money, having one loan with one repayment can also be easier to manage.
+If you’re wondering whether it’s smart to consolidate debt, as well as saving money, having one loan with one repayment can also be easier to manage.

 Are there different types of debt consolidation loans?

 A debt consolidation loan may be either secured or unsecured – and it’s important to understand the difference.
-In both cases, the aim is to combine multiple debts into a single, easier to manage repayment.
+In both cases, the aim is to consolidate all debt into a single, easier to manage repayment.